Post Admission Steps - Graduate Degree Programs (Corsi di Laurea Magistrale)

 ■ Transcript of academic records.

-The enrollment procedure is due to start in early Summer 2015.
-Precise dates will be published here as soon as they are available.
+The enrollment procedure is due to start in July.
 Your enrollment to Università Cattolica will be possible only if the conditions outlined in the admission communication are satisfied.

 ORIENTATION EVENT AND ENROLLMET

 Università Cattolica schedules a number of Orientation events every year in the month of September in order to provide new students with useful information to start their academic experience.
-Updates for events in Fall 2016 are available on the page of each specific program (> program dates).
+Updates will be available in the "Program dates" section of each program webpage.

 (1) Legalisation is the official confirmation that a signature, seal or stamp on a public document is genuine.
 It does not authenticate the content of the document.
 Legalisation is usually required by Italian authorities before they will allow a document issued in a third country to be used for official purposes in Italy.
 If your country signed the La Haye Convention of 05/10/1961, the competent authorities will stamp the Apostille on your qualification.
 In other countries, specific Ministries are appointed to legalise documents through a stamp.
 If you studied in Belgium, Denmark, France, Ireland, Germany, Austria or Estonia legalisation of documents is not required according to international agreements.